antoineboquet/greek-conversion/README.md

   preserveWhitespace?: boolean,          // multiple spaces are deleted by default removeDiacritics?: boolean,            // diacritics are preserved by default setGreekStyle?: {
-    disableBetaVariant?: boolean         // the typographic variant `ϐ` [U+03D0] is enabled by default }, setTransliterationStyle?: {
+    disableBetaVariant?: boolean,        // the typographic variant `ϐ` [U+03D0] is enabled by default useSemicolonAsQuestionMark?: boolean // `greek question mark` [U+037E] is employed by default }, setTransliterationStyle?: {
     useCircumflexOnLongVowels?: boolean, // long vowels `η` & `ω` are indicated with a macron by default